Innovations of the Next Decade

 We are on the brink of an exciting new decade for AI.
 We are seeing a proliferation of mind-boggling applications that go far beyond the breakthroughs of the past decade.
 So far, companies embraced AI to optimize existing enterprise workflows (applications optimized with AI) or to augment and automate human labor (applications automated with AI).
 In the next decade, AI will be used to tackle problems previously un-solvable by the human race.

-We previously wrote about five key areas:
+We previously wrote about seven key areas:

 1. Making models work on ‘small data’ or less data;